Frances Bavier: Later years

 In 1972, Bavier retired from acting and bought a home in Siler City, North Carolina.
 On choosing to live in North Carolina instead of her native New York, Bavier said, "I fell in love with North Carolina, all the pretty roads and the trees."
 Bavier was said to have married Russell Carpenter briefly in her early career, but there is no proof of this having actually occurred.
 According to a 1981 article by Chip Womick, a staff writer of The Courier Tribune, Bavier enthusiastically promoted Christmas and Easter Seal Societies from her Siler City home, and often wrote inspirational letters to fans who sought autographs.
-Additionally she left a $100,000 trust fund for the police force in Siler City, North Carolina whose interest is divided between the approximately 20 employees as a bonus every December.
+Additionally she left a $100,000 trust fund for the police force in Siler City, North Carolina whose interest is divided among the approximately 20 employees as a bonus every December.

 Death

 Bavier was described "as living a sparse life in her later years, a very quiet life".
 On November 22, 1989, she was admitted to Chatham Hospital, where she was kept in the coronary care unit for two weeks.
-She was discharged on December 4, 1989, ten days before her 87th birthday.
-Bavier died at 7pm on December 6, 1989, two days after being released from the hospital.
-The immediate causes of death were listed as congestive heart failure, myocardial infarction, coronary artery disease, and atherosclerosis, with supporting factors being breast cancer, arthritis, and COPD.
+She was discharged on December 4, 1989.
+Bavier died at 7 p.m. on December 6, 1989, two days after being released from the hospital and eight days before her 87th birthday.
+The immediate causes of death were listed as congestive heart failure, myocardial infarction, coronary artery disease, and atherosclerosis, with supporting factors being breast cancer, arthritis, and chronic obstructive pulmonary disease (COPD).
 Bavier is interred at Oakwood Cemetery in Siler City.
 Her headstone includes the name of her most famous role, "Aunt Bee", and reads, "To live in the hearts of those left behind is not to die."